open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 triggered settlement operation.
 A single "Settle" span can account for a single message or for multiple messages (in case messages are passed for settling as batches).
-For each message it accounts for, the "Settle" span MAY link to the "Create" or "Publish" span for the message.
+For each message it accounts for, the "Settle" span MAY link to the "Create" or "Publish" span of the message.

 ## Examples